Ordisoftware/Hebrew-Calendar/README.md

 - Add previous and next buttons in parashah description box.
 - Add context menu item "Dates diff. from here to active day".
 - Add Accuweather.com provider.
+- Add option to display lunar dates for bookmarks.
 - Fix calendar context menu is enabled when the top menu is disabled.
 - Code refactoring.
 - Update web links.